szanata/fittest/README.md

 ### 4. Create some tests

-Each of your tests will look something like this:
+You can have any amount of tests, and each of them will look something like this:

 ```js
 fittest( 'Your test name', test => {